-Chiltern Railways runs three direct trains per day in each direction between Stratford-upon-Avon Station and London Marylebone Station.
-The trip takes between two hours and ten minutes and two and a half hours.
-Advance purchase round trip fares are £29.50 (checked in November 2016 for February 2017 journeys) Tickets for the least popular (very early and mid-evening) are the cheapest with an £11 round trip journey possible when purchased as two one-way tickets.
+Chiltern Railways run a limited number of direct trains per day in each direction between Stratford-upon-Avon Station and London Marylebone Station.
+The trip takes between two hours and two and a half hours.
+Advance round-trip fares vary wildly, ranging from $7 (according to Trianline) to $100-plus.
+Tickets for the least popular (very early and mid-evening) tend to be the cheapest.
+Search National Rail's Cheapest Fare Finder for the best deals.

 The train is an especially great option if you plan to travel back to London after a show at the Royal Shakespeare Theatre, seeing as they tend to run later (stopping just before midnight) than the bus.
 The train station is a 15-minute walk from the theatre.